benedettasantoro22/covid-19-evaluation-tool/code/INSTRUCTIONS.md

-[^1]: If you omitt the number of susceptible individuals, the tool calculates the maximum number of people allowed to keep the infection probability less or equal to 10%.
+[^1]: If you omit the number of susceptible individuals, the tool calculates the maximum number of people allowed to keep the infection probability less or equal to 10%.
 [^2]: You can also export the image if needed.